lincc-frameworks/fibad/docs/model_evaluation.rst

 MLFlow
 ------

-Fibad supports MLFlow for model tracking and experiment management.
+Hyrax supports MLFlow for model tracking and experiment management.
 By default the data collected for each run will be nested under the experiment "notebook" using a run name that is the same as the results directory, i.e. <timestampe>-train-<uid>.